-In order to produce our vBloc Rechargeable System in the quantities that we anticipate will be required to meet anticipated market demand, we will need our manufacturers to increase, or scale-up, the production process by a significant factor over our current level of production.
+In order to produce our vBloc System in the quantities that we anticipate will be required to meet anticipated market demand, we will need our manufacturers to increase, or scale-up, the production process by a significant factor over our current level of production.
 There are technical challenges to scaling-up manufacturing capacity and developing commercial-scale manufacturing facilities that may require the investment of substantial additional funds by our manufacturers and hiring and retaining additional management and technical personnel who have the necessary manufacturing experience.
 If our manufacturers are unable to do so, we may not be able to meet future demand, if any.
 We may also represent only a small portion of our supplier's or manufacturer's business and if they become capacity constrained they may choose to allocate their available resources to other customers that represent a larger portion of their business.
-We currently anticipate that we will continue to rely on third-party manufacturers and suppliers for the production of the vBloc Rechargeable System.
+We currently anticipate that we will continue to rely on third-party manufacturers and suppliers for the production of the vBloc System.
 If we are unable to obtain a sufficient supply of our product, our revenue, business and financial prospects would be adversely affected.

-If we are unable to establish sales and marketing capabilities or enter into and maintain arrangements with third parties to market and sell our vBloc Rechargeable System, our business may be harmed.
+If we are unable to establish sales and marketing capabilities or enter into and maintain arrangements with third parties to market and sell our vBloc System, our business may be harmed.

-We have limited experience as a company in sales, marketing and distribution of our product and began the process of developing a sales and marketing organization in 2015.
-We intend to market our products in the United States through a direct sales force supported by field technical managers who provide training, technical and other support services to our customers.
-We have begun to develop the necessary sales and marketing infrastructure in order to commercialize our product, but developing a sales force is expensive and time consuming.
-Additionally, we may be unable to develop an effective sales and marketing organization on a timely basis, if at all, which would delay or prevent us from generating enough revenue to become profitable.
-If we develop our own sales and marketing capabilities, our sales force will be competing with the experienced and well-funded marketing and sales organizations of our more established competitors.
-If we are unable to establish our own sales and marketing capabilities, we will need to contract with third parties to market and sell our product.
+We have limited experience as a company in sales, marketing and distribution of our product and began the process of developing a sales and marketing organization in 2015 and have continued its development in 2016 and 2017.
+We market our products in the United States through a direct sales force supported by field technical managers who provide training, technical and other support services to our customers.
+We have begun to develop the necessary sales and marketing infrastructure in order to commercialize our product, but developing a sales force is expensive and time consuming and we may be unable to develop an effective sales and marketing organization on a timely basis, if at all, or maintain our current sales and marketing capabilities, either of which would delay or prevent us from generating enough revenue to become profitable.
+Our sales force will be competing with the experienced and well-funded marketing and sales organizations of our more established competitors.
+If we are unable to establish and maintain our own sales and marketing capabilities, we will need to contract with third parties to market and sell our product.
 In this event, our profit margins would likely be lower than if we performed these functions ourselves.
 In addition, we would necessarily be relying on the skills and efforts of others for the successful marketing of our product.
 If we are unable to establish and maintain effective sales and marketing capabilities, independently or with others, we may not be able to generate product revenue and may not become profitable.